1Josiah was eight years old when he began to reign, and he reigned 31 years in Jerusalem.

 2He did what was right in the eyes of Yahweh and walked in the ways of David his father, and did not turn aside to the right hand or to the left.

-3For in the eighth year of his reign, while he was still young, he began to seek after the God of David his father, and in the twelfth year he began to purge Judah and Jerusalem of the shrines, and the Asherah poles, and the engraved images, and the cast metal images.
+3And in the eighth year of his reign, while he was still young, he began to seek the God of David his father, and in the twelfth year he began to purge Judah and Jerusalem of the shrines and the Asherah poles and the carved images and the cast metal images.

-4They broke down the altars of the Baals in his presence, and he cut down the incense altars that were high above them; and he broke in pieces the Asherah poles and the engraved images and the cast metal images and made dust of them, and scattered it on the graves of those who had sacrificed to them.
+4They broke down the altars of the Baals in his presence, and he cut down the incense altars that were high above them, and he broke in pieces the Asherah poles and the carved images and the cast metal images and made dust of them, and scattered it on the graves of those who had sacrificed to them.

-5He burned the bones of the priests on their altars and purged Judah and Jerusalem.
+5He burned the bones of the priests on their altars and cleansed Judah and Jerusalem.

-6He did this in the cities of Manasseh and Ephraim and Simeon, as far as Naphtali, around in their ruins.
+6And in the cities of Manasseh and Ephraim and Simeon, as far as Naphtali—in their ruins all around—

-10They delivered it into the hand of the workmen who had the oversight of the house of Yahweh, and the workmen who labored in the house of Yahweh gave it to mend and repair the house;
+10They delivered it into the hand of the workmen who had the oversight of the house of Yahweh and the workmen who were working in the house of Yahweh to repair and restore the house;

-11that is, they gave it to the carpenters and to the builders to buy cut stone and timber for joining and making beams for the buildings that the kings of Judah had destroyed.
+11that is, they gave it to the carpenters and to the builders to buy hewn stone and timber for binders and beams for the buildings that the kings of Judah had let go into ruin.

-12The men did the work faithfully, and their overseers were Jahath and Obadiah the Levites, of the sons of Merari; and Zechariah and Meshullam of the sons of the Kohathites to have oversight; and others of the Levites, all who were skillful with instruments of music.
+12The men did the work faithfully, and over them, appointed to oversee them, were Jahath and Obadiah the Levites of the sons of Merari, and Zechariah and Meshullam of the sons of the Kohathites.
+And some of the Levites, all who were skillful with instruments of music,

-13Also they were over the ones who carried burdens and were overseeing all who did the work in every kind of service; and of the Levites there were scribes, and officers, and gatekeepers.
+13were also over the burden-bearers and over all who did the work in every kind of service.
+And some of the Levites were scribes, and officers, and gatekeepers.

-14When they brought out the money that was brought into the house of Yahweh, Hilkiah the priest found the scroll of the law of Yahweh given by the hand of Moses.
+14When they were bringing out the money that had been brought into the house of Yahweh, Hilkiah the priest found the Book of the Law of Yahweh given by the hand of Moses.

-15Hilkiah answered Shaphan the scribe, “I have found the Book of the Law in the house of Yahweh.”
-Hilkiah delivered the scroll to Shaphan.
+15Hilkiah told Shaphan the scribe, “I have found the Book of the Law in the house of Yahweh.”
+And Hilkiah gave the scroll to Shaphan.

-16Shaphan carried the scroll to the king, and moreover brought back word to the king, saying, “All that was committed to your servants, they are doing.
+16Shaphan brought the scroll to the king, and reported to the king, saying, “All that was committed to your servants, they are doing.

-17They have emptied out the money that was present in the house of Yahweh and have delivered it into the hand of the overseers and into the hand of the workmen.”
+17They have emptied out the moneya that was present in the house of Yahweh and have given it into the hand of the overseers and into the hand of the workmen.”

-18Shaphan the scribe told the king, saying, “Hilkiah the priest has delivered to me a scroll.”
+18Shaphan the scribe told the king, saying, “Hilkiah the priest has given me a scroll.”
 Shaphan read from it in the presence of the king.

 19And when the king heard the words of the law, he tore his clothes.